2398StayCalm/CyberDefenders_SOCAnalystsTier1_labs/SOC_Analyst_TIER_2/Level2/Brave.md

 $${\color{red}__Analysis__}$$

-determine how long the suspect used the Brave browser, Windows UserAssist artifacts were examined within the memory image.
+To determine how long the suspect used the Brave browser, Windows UserAssist artifacts were examined within the memory image.
 UserAssist entries are stored in the Windows Registry and maintain execution-related metadata for applications launched by a user, including run counts, timestamps, and accumulated execution time.
 These artifacts are particularly useful for reconstructing user activity and measuring application usage.

 Before conducting the analysis, the appropriate Volatility 3 plugin was identified by reviewing the framework documentation and available registry-analysis modules.
 The windows.registry.userassist plugin was selected because it parses UserAssist registry keys recovered from memory and extracts execution statistics associated with user-launched applications.